What are the benefits of joining Tri-State?

 - You strengthen our regional response to the need for long-term, abundant, quality water supply.

 A long-term water supply is vital to the health and development of any single community and our region as a whole.
-A regional water source is the most viable alternative to create that supply, and prevents competition for the same water through a cooperative approach.
-Tri State is the vehicle through which that regional source–and our future–will be determined.
-Membership allows you a seat at the table and a share of the water supply that will eventually flow.
+An additional regional water source is the most viable alternative to create that supply, and prevents competition for the same water through a cooperative approach.
+Tri State is the vehicle through which that regional source will be developed.
+Membership allows you a seat at the table and a share of the water supply that will eventually flow to ensure adequate long-term water for the region.

 It’s always better to be a part of the decision making process than to let others make decisions which will surely have an impact on your community as time passes and the regional demand for water increases.
 Those communities who become members of Tri-State are in a position to make key decisions which could set the foundation for water availability for the next 50+ years.